jhudsl/ottrpal/inst/extdata/quiz_good.md

 o) A second optional incorrect answer here

 {choose-answers: 4}
 ?
 A more complicated example.
-Note the question mark at the end of the options!
-Which of the following are correct:
+Note the question mark at the end of the options.
+Which of the following are correct...
 1. An option described
 2. A second option
 3. A third option